 UKRCO 2018 took place at the ACC Liverpool, 2-4 July 2018 with the theme “Disease and Diversity”.
 The programme included over 290 speakers, nearly 400 posters, plenary sessions, a debate, eponymous lectures, over 140 education in the stands sessions and a special session for schools.
 There were 1,841 paying delegates and day visitors, a small increase compared with the previous year.
 Including exhibitors, their guests and other attendees, the total number of people on-site during the Congress was 3,246 (not including school children).

-There were parallel sessions with invited speakers and proffered presentations on a wide range of topics within the congress theme of ‘Techniques and Technology’.
+There were parallel sessions with invited speakers and proffered presentations on a wide range of topics within the congress theme of ‘Disease and Diversity’.
 259 physical posters were accepted and a further 87 e-posters were displayed.
 446 abstracts were submitted for UKRC, 93 for UKRO.
 The exhibition attracted 107 stands (76 for UKRC and 31 for UKRO), a small decrease compared with 2017.

 Directors’ Report (continued)